 When Jesus called himself bread, he was referring to its value in the common people’s diet, not to any specifics of shape or density.
 If he had lived and ministered in southeastern Asia, he might have compared himself to rice as the staff of life.
 His point did not depend on the specific grain being used — just that it was a common part of the diet.
 Jesus is the staple of our spiritual nourishment.

 The wine that Jesus used was probably red, fermented wine from the previous year.
 That was what was available.
-It may have been mixed with water, as wine often was in that day.
+It was probably mixed with water, as wine usually was in that day.
 Scripture does not mention these specifics.
-It simply says "fruit of the vine."
+It simply says “fruit of the vine.”

 When Jesus instituted the symbols, he did not make detailed requirements for the food or drink.
 He used words that were commonly used for ordinary food and drink.
 This made it easier for the disciples to do “this” in his remembrance.
 Whenever the original disciples shared a meal, they could remember what Jesus had done at the Last Supper.